-To celebrate International Women's Day, in this episode we welcome the authors of the book 50 Amazing Swiss Women; Laurie Theurer, Katie Hayoz, Anita Lehmann, Alnaaze Nathoo and Barbara Nigg.
+Today we are joined by the five authors of the brilliant book 50 Amazing Swiss Women.
+They are Laurie Theurer, Katie Hayoz, Anita Lehmann, Alnaaze Nathoo and Barbara Nigg.

 Well hello everybody and welcome to another episode of the Expert Guide to Your Life in Switzerland.